jovotech/learn-jovo/tutorials/alexa-amazon-pay/README.md

 Now that you're done with that, we can switch over to the actual code part.

-## Implement Amazon Pay in your Jovo Project
+## Implementing Amazon Pay in Jovo

 First, add Amazon Pay to your skill's list of necessary permissions.
 You can do that in your [project.js](https://www.jovo.tech/docs/project-js) file: